hamidgholami/accp-cheatsheet/README.md

 - Send alerts when anomalous spending is detected.

 ### Amazon Elastic Transcoder
-- It **converts video and audio files** from their source format into versions that will **playback** on devices like smartphones, tablets and PC
+- It **converts video and audio files** from their source format into versions that will **playback** on devices like smartphones, tablets and PC.

 ### AWS Organization
 - **One bill provided** per AWS organization